 As a result of the efforts of the Scottish Environment LINK Hilltracks campaign and our Track Changes report, landowners must now give prior notification to planning authorities of any new or improved tracks built in Scotland.
 This change in legislation was welcome but was not the full planning consent which we had sought.
-We have therefore been monitoring the change in the planning process since 2015, and are building an evidence base with which to return to government to make a further case for full planning applications to be required for all tracks.
-From our observations to date we consider that this is the only solution to reduce the level of damage that is being encountered in the Scottish hills and to enable democratic accountability of estates.
-Our monitoring effort has been carried out mainly by volunteers, coordinated by the LINK group, and we are then screening the prior notifications and making efforts to make comments to local authorities although they have no statutory requirement to accept comments for prior notifications.
-We have appointed a consultant to coordinate this work until May 2018.
+We have therefore been monitoring the change in the planning process since 2015, and have built an evidence base with which to return to government to make a further case for full planning applications to be required for all tracks.
+From our observations we consider that this is the only solution to reduce the level of damage that is being encountered in the Scottish hills and to enable democratic accountability of estates.
+Our monitoring effort has been carried out mainly by volunteers, coordinated by the LINK group.

 How you can help

-All walkers are invited to send a photo of any new upland tracks you come across which are badly constructed, or have caused what you consider to be a significant impact on the landscape or environment.
+Please continue to send photos of any new upland tracks you come across which are badly constructed, or have caused what you consider to be a significant impact on the landscape or environment.
 It helps if you can include an item in the photo to give scale – a person or walking poles.
 Note that tracks for windfarm or hydro schemes already have planning permission, but we are also concerned that the standards of construction can be inadequate.
 If you come across such tracks, we’re interested!

 Learn more about hydro tracks here.